"Best Bass Effect Unit 2021" - Bass Player Magazine, no 416.

 THE EBS STANLEY CLARKE SIGNATURE ACOUSTIC PREAMP.
 AMPLIFYING AN ACOUSTIC INSTRUMENT - LIKE AN UPRIGHT BASS - IS CHALLENGING.
-ACOUSTIC INSTRUMENTS ARE ALIVE AND SOUND DIFFERENT DEPENDING ON THE ENVIRONMENTAL CONDITIONS AND THE PHYSICS OF THE ROOM.
 WITH SUPERIOR SOUND QUALITY, POWERFUL FILTERS, AND ESSENTIAL FEATURES, THIS PEDAL IS THE PERFECT TOOL TO DEAL WITH ALL THESE CHALLENGES.

 Designed by EBS and Stanley Clarke

 The Stanley Clarke Signature Acoustic Preamp is a 2-channel preamp, built exclusively with premium components.
 It is engineered and designed by EBS together with the legendary bass player and composer Stanley Clarke.

 Professional grade signal level